dlunizg/dlunizg.github.io/labs/lab4EN.md

 This procedure is performed for each training sample and is referred to as the up-down algorithm (sometimes wake-sleep algorithm).

-HINT: pseudocode for training a four layer DBN is available in the appendix of this [article](https://www.cs.toronto.edu/~hinton/absps/fastnc.pdf)
+HINT: pseudocode for training a four-layer DBN is available in the appendix of this [article](https://www.cs.toronto.edu/~hinton/absps/fastnc.pdf)